eobardthawne21p/veri-datalog/verus/lcf/README.md

 Rules are the equivalent to rules in Datalog.
 A Rule in the kernel with no body is equivalent to a fact in Datalog.
 In this datalog line of code: connected(a, b) :- edge(a, b). ---- connected(a, b) :- edge(a, b) is a Rule that is also a rule in Datalog.
 In this datalog line of code: edge("x", "y"). ---- edge("x", "y"). is a Rule that is a fact in Datalog because it only has a head and no body.

-Rule types are structs with the following members:
+Rule types are structs that have 3 members:
 1.  pub head: Prop
 2. pub body: Vec<Prop>
 3. pub id: u64